Last Updated on July 11, 2023

-We actually prefer the Wurth kit above as our best mechanics’ screwdriver set, but to avoid duplicating that pick, we’ll give you our second-favorite pick.
-With that said, we also really like the Gearwrench 20-pc Screwdriver Set.
+We really like the Gearwrench 20-pc Screwdriver Set for its overall quality and value.
 This set feels really comfortable in the hand, but also gives you a large set of drivers.
 The tips “grip” really well, and we like how quickly the drivers spin in your palm due to the slick plastic back.
 At the same time, you get a grippy rubberized overmold that tolerates greasy hands.
 You get every conceivable Phillips and slotted driver size, but you also get T15 and T20 Torx drivers and a set of mini screwdrivers.
-These feel remarkably similar to drivers in our Sonic Tools S9 toolbox.
+This ~$82 driver set feels remarkably similar to those found in our Sonic Tools S9 toolbox.

 Best Screwdriver Set for Woodworkers